Request a Quote

 1. Profile Loading

 One of the top reasons for slow logon times is bloated roaming profiles.
-Several types of profiles exist, but roaming profiles are the most common because they stay consistent across servers and individual sessions while maintaining personalized settings.
-The downside to this, however, is that profiles often become bloated and significantly slow the logon process.
+Several profile types exist, but roaming profiles are the most common because they stay consistent across servers and individual sessions while maintaining personalized settings.
+The downside to roaming profiles is they often become bloated and significantly slow the logon process.
 Roaming profiles take all user information and copy it from the server.
-When a user goes to logon to a desktop, the information located on the server is used to create a local account for the user.
-The logon process is often slowed by user files, either a high number of files or larger files, or by a large registry file.
-The copy process compounds quickly when multiple users are logging on to a shared virtual server and the storage system and network have to process a large amount of files at the same time.
+The data found on the server is then processed to create a local account for when a user logs onto a desktop.
+The delayed logon process is generally due to the number of files, larger file sizes, or a large registry file.
+The copy process quickly compounds when multiple users log onto a shared virtual server as the network processes many files simultaneously.

-Tricerat's solution, Simplify Profiles, solves the issue of slow logons when it comes to profile loading.
-Tricerat's patented technology uses a slimmed down local or mandatory profile, with user customizations and personal settings layered on top.
-This method results in a much faster logon process, but the user still has access to personal settings.
-Here, the base profile can be optimized, and all of the settings are available in a database designed to deliver the personalized settings in an efficient way.
+Tricerat's solution, ScrewDrivers®, solves the issue of slow logons for profile loading.
+Tricerat's patented technology uses a slimmed-down local or mandatory profile while keeping user customizations and personal settings in your environment.
+This method results in a much faster logon process, but the user can still access personal settings.
+The database even allows user profiles to be optimized and delivered with their personalized settings.

 GradientLine_Noborder